U.S. News Rankings

 Campus Info & Services

-University of Indianapolis offers a number of student services including nonremedial tutoring, placement service, day care, health service, and health insurance.
+University of Indianapolis offers a number of student services including nonremedial tutoring, placement service, health service, and health insurance.
 University of Indianapolis also offers campus safety and security services like 24-hour foot and vehicle patrols, late night transport/escort service, 24-hour emergency telephones, lighted pathways/sidewalks, student patrols, and controlled dormitory access (key, security card, etc).
 Of the students at University of Indianapolis, 80 percent have cars on campus.
 Alcohol is not permitted for students of legal age at University of Indianapolis.

 |Students who have cars on campus||80%|